luftreich/blog_source/source/_posts/2012-03-12-os161-exit-and-waitpid-system-call.markdown

 At first glance, the logic of `waitpid` is trivial.
 Yes, it's indeed in terms of the "core code": Just acquire the exitlock and then see if the process has exited, then wait it exit using `cv_wait` on exitcv and get it's exitcode.
+Here I use `cv` to coordinate child and parent process.
+Or you can use semaphore with initial count 0: child will `V` the semaphore when it exits, and parent will `P` the semaphore on `waitpid`.

 But it turns out that most the code of `waitpid` is argument checking!
 More arguments means more potential risks from user space.
 Sigh~ Anyway, we are doing kernel programming.
 And just take a look at `$OS161_SRC/user/testbin/badcall/bad_waitpid.c` and you'll know what I mean.